How a Psychiatric Service Dog Can Help With Depression

 Most airlines allow your ESA to fly with you on an airplane at no additional cost as long as they meet certain size requirements.
 You may need to provide documentation from a licensed mental health professional that proves you have a recognized mental or emotional disability and you need your ESA to accompany you.
 Rules differ between airlines, so be sure to check with your specific airline before flying with your ESA.4

 Emotional support animals can be a good source of support for people who experience depression.
-However, the support of an ESA is usually in the form of companionship rather than helping with specific tasks.3
+However, unlike a service dog, the support of an ESA is usually in the form of companionship, as they are not trained for specific tasks.3

 Therapy animal